The Best Saucepans, According to Our Test Kitchen

 Saucepans vary in size—the ones featured in this guide range from a capacity of 1.5 quarts to 4 quarts.
 In addition to its capacity, you'll also want to consider the shape of the saucepan.
 While saucepans might have the same capacity, some have higher sides, which might make it more difficult to see the contents of the pan (but also keeps the contents from sloshing out if you are whisking or stirring vigorously).

 This is our list of the best saucepans.
 Each saucepan was tested twice, first with water to see how quickly it would boil (this is a good test of a pan's heat conductivity).
-Next, each saucepan was used to make our Easy Cheese Sauce.
+Next, each saucepan was used to make a cheese sauce.

 Read on for what makes these saucepans the best, as well as the ones that deserve an honorable mention.